dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 ### Declare your app's use of encryption

 If your app uses encryption, and you plan to distribute it outside the United States or Canada, it's subject to US export compliance requirements.
-You can provide information about you app's use of encryption in the app's *Info.plist* file.
+You can provide information about you app's use of encryption in its *Info.plist* file.

 [!INCLUDE [Declare your app's use of encryption](../includes/encryption.md)]